robbiehume/chatgpt-recall/README.md

       - Loads the list of canonical messages from the `_parsed.json` file and extracts their message IDs into a set.
       - Calculates the difference:
         - `ids_to_delete = db_message_ids - canonical_message_ids`
+      - Generates embeddings for messages to be put/updated using OpenAI API.
       - Uses DynamoDB's `batch_writer` to efficiently:
         - Delete items whose `ItemType` corresponds to an ID in `ids_to_delete`.
-        - Put items for every message in the current `canonical_messages` list (this performs inserts for new messages and updates for existing ones).
+        - Put items for every message in the current `canonical_messages` list (this performs inserts for new messages and updates for existing ones, regenerating embeddings for all put items).
+      - _(Planned)_ Uses Weaviate client to batch insert/update message data and embeddings into the vector store.

 ## 7. Running the Application